osmanburucu-ibm/demo-UCD-TeamCity-Jira-Integrations/README_UrbanCode-Setup.md

 ---

-After successfull deployment the Issue/Task/Ticket will be set to "In Review" Start Review Details:
+After successful deployment the Issue/Task/Ticket will be set to "In Review" Start Review Details:
 ![Component Deployment Process](images/UCD_Component-Deploy-Process-StartReview.png)